 To help you narrow down your search further, the following are examples of good questions to ask potential concrete contractors:

-For high-quality concrete slabs at an affordable price, be sure to contact Concept Concrete in Melbourne at 1300 366 343.
-Our team has been in the business for a decade and specializes in architectural concrete and formwork design.
+When selecting a concrete company, don’t base your decision on cost alone.
+You don’t want to spend a small fortune, but you also don’t want to end up with a slab that cracks.
+For high-quality slabs at an affordable price, be sure to contact Concept Concrete in Melbourne at 1300 366 343.
+Our team has been in the business for a decade and specialises in architectural concrete and formwork design.

 Simply need building advice?
 We also offer a wide range of extra services.

 Click here to speak to a member of the Concept Concrete team to find out more about our services or claim a 100% free quote.

 Frequently Asked Questions About Concrete Slabs in Melbourne

 Are forms always needed when pouring a slab?

 Yes, you’ll need a form when pouring a concrete slab.
 The form will make sure that the concrete cures correctly.
 Planning is key as once the slab is in place, you’ll be stuck with it.

 Are there restrictions about the type of weather or conditions a slab can be laid in?